-Question 8: Can I file a premises liability claim if I suffer an injury on private property, instead of at a business or other commercial property?
+Can I file a premises liability lawsuit if I suffer an injury on private property instead of at a business or other commercial property?

 Homeowners, like businesses, must take steps to protect guests to their properties in the event of an accident.
 Most homeowners carry insurance that will help provide compensation in the event of severe injury or death on their properties.
 Homeowners may, however, have different obligations to visitors to their properties than business owners.
 Consult an attorney to learn whether you have grounds for a premises liability claim against a homeowner after a serious accident.

-Question 11: Do I have grounds for a premises liability claim if I suffered an attack on the business’s property?
+Do I have grounds for a Tampa premises liability case if I suffered an attack on the business's property?

 Business owners and property managers have an obligation to provide a safe experience for visitors to their property.
-In some cases, if you suffer an attack while on that property, you may have grounds for a premises liability claim, even if the attack came from another patron.
-Consult our experienced Tampa premises liability attorneys to learn what right you have to compensation following injuries from an attack.
+In some cases, if you suffer an attack while on that property, you may have grounds for a personal injury claim, even if the attack came from another patron.
+Consult our experienced Tampa premises liability attorneys to learn what right you have to recover compensation following injuries from an attack.

 Get the Legal Help You Need from a Tampa Premises Liability Lawyer